Range Angle Response

 Support for complex numbers: Yes

-Range values by range, returned as a real-column vector M by 1.
-This vector defines the ranges corresponding to the fast time measurement (within one sensing period) of the RESP output data cube.
-M is the number of fast time or range samples in the RESP cube.
-Range values are monotonically increasing and uniformly distributed.
-The units of measurement are metres.
+The range values returned as a real vector column M by 1.
+This vector defines the ranges corresponding to the measurement of fast time (within a single sensing period) of the output cube RESP.
+M is the number of fast time or range samples in the cube RESP.
+The values of the ranges are monotonously increasing and evenly distributed.
+The units of measurement are meters.

 Data types: Float16